For an important update on this blog post, check out the more recent information on protected status as of 2020.

 Residential real estate investors and property managers will be required by law to accept housing subsidized applicants in all Denver county rental properties.
 You may no longer deny an applicant simply because you do not wish to work with the subsidized housing program often referred to as 'Section 8'.

 The new legislation is a result of the housing shortage in Denver.
-HUD has added a new protected class to its list — source of income.
-If someone is receiving government assistance as a source of income, landlords must now consider those tenants for their vacant rental units.
+The City of Denver has added a new protected class to its list — source of income.
+If someone is receiving government assistance as a source of income, landlords must now consider those applicants for their vacant rental units.
 Source of income is no longer an acceptable qualifier when screening applicants.

 Below are a few notable items to keep in mind as this new law takes effect: